nahla-naz/Passport-KYC-Challenge/README.md

-# Passport-Crop-Orientation-Challenge
+# Passport Document Crop and Orientation Challenge with FastAPI
 Detect Passport from image, crop it and correct its orientation.

-PASSPORT DOCUMENT CROP AND ORIENTATION CHALLENGE WITH FASTAPI

-# Tools used :  OpenCV, Rembg, Mediapipe
+# Tools used :  OpenCV, Rembg, Mediapipe, FastAPI

 # Pre-requisites:
 1. Python version : 3.11